Did you miss the renewal deadline? Apply for reinstatement.Read more

 Example 5: More than baby blues

-This self-development plan has the RN reading articles, participating in a webinar, and viewing a TED talk to enhance their knowledge on the emotional health and wellbeing related to baby blues and postpartum depression.
-In this self-directed, unique self-development plan they identify the reason for seeking this out as their learning goal and share the changes this knowledge brought to their practice.
+This learning plan has the RN reading articles, participating in a webinar, and viewing a TED talk to enhance their knowledge on the emotional health and wellbeing related to baby blues and postpartum depression.
+In this self-directed, unique learning plan they identify the reason for seeking this out as their learning goal and share the changes this knowledge brought to their practice.
 This enhanced learning increased their confidence, allowing improved engagement with their clients when having conversations.

 Example 6: Improving cultural safety